10:00 - 10:05 Welcome to BrokerFest 2020

 The Broker Service Survey is the biggest and most comprehensive broker survey in the industry and powers Insurance Times’s new Five Star Ratings.
 This presentation will give you an opportunity to find out about the results of this year’s survey and what they mean for brokers and insurers.

-This year’s report will be made available for all attendees on the day!
+The year’s executive summarised report will be made available for all attendees on the day!

 A panel of broker & insurer C-suite industry experts share their views on the outcomes of this year’s Broker Service Survey.
 What do the results say about the future of the market and the business lines that will be growing?
 Which insurers do brokers favour when looking to grow personal or commercial lines?
 What developments can we expect in the relationship between insurers and brokers in the next five years?